-Like with Captain Marvel or Robin, there are multiple superheroes named Doctor Fate.
-The original version of the character was created by writer Gardner Fox and artist Howard Sherman during the Golden Age of comics era, in the pages of More Fun Comics #55 (May 1940).
+As with Captain Marvel or Robin, there have been multiple superheroes named Doctor Fate.
+The original version of the character was created by writer Gardner Fox and artist Howard Sherman in the Golden Age of Comics, appearing in More Fun Comics #55 (May 1940).

-Wearing blue-and-yellow tights and a golden helmet, Doctor Fate was operating from a stone tower, windowless and doorless, situated on the outskirts of Salem, Massachusetts–so you know it was about magic.
-Under the costume, there was Kent Nelson who, while on an archaeological expedition in the Valley of Ur with his father, accidentally awakened Nabu by opening its tomb–and kills his father in the process.
+Wearing blue-and-yellow tights and a golden helmet, Doctor Fate operated from a windowless, doorless stone tower situated on the outskirts of Salem, Massachusetts – so you know it was magic-related.
+Beneath the costume was Kent Nelson, who accidentally awakened Nabu by opening its tomb while on an archaeological expedition in the Valley of Ur with his father, and killed his father in the process.

-Nabu is a fictionalized version of the Mesopotamian god of the same name, a cosmic being affiliated with the Lords of Order.
-He takes Kent under his wing, teaching him how to become a sorcerer and fight his enemies, the Lords of Chaos.
-After two decades, Nabu gave him a mystical helmet, an amulet, and a cloak.
-Now well-equipped, Kent went back to America and started fighting crimes and supernatural evil–like armies of the undead, the green-skinned Wutan, and other fish creatures and elder gods.
-Kent also became a founding member of the All-Star Squadron and the Justice Society of America.
+Nabu is a fictionalised version of the Mesopotamian god of the same name — a cosmic being allied with the Lords of Order.
+He takes Kent under his wing and teaches him how to become a sorcerer and fight his enemies, the Lords of Chaos.
+Twenty years later, Nabu gave Kent a mystical helmet, an amulet, and a cloak.
+Now well-equipped, Kent returned to America and began fighting crime and supernatural evil, such as armies of the undead, the green-skinned Wutan, fish creatures, and elder gods.
+He also became a founding member of both the All-Star Squadron and the Justice Society of America.

-By the end of 1944, the adventures of Doctor Fate, solo or with the JSA, stopped.
-The character reappeared during the Silver Age mostly as a guest star teaming up with other superheroes before coming back with the Justice Society of America on the pages of All-Star Comics for a two-year run.
-At the beginning of the Bronze Age, Doctor Fate’s origin was revisited and, after a few team-ups, he was back in an ongoing series with the All-Star Squadron, a title that focuses on the adventures of many World War II-era–which led after that to multiple appearances in Infinity, Inc.
+By the end of 1944, Doctor Fate’s adventures, whether solo or with the JSA, had come to an end.
+The character reappeared during the Silver Age, mostly as a guest star, teaming up with other superheroes, before returning with the Justice Society of America in All-Star Comics for a two-year run.
+At the beginning of the Bronze Age, Doctor Fate’s origin was revisited.
+After a few team-ups, he returned to an ongoing series with the All-Star Squadron (a title focusing on the adventures of many World War II–era characters), which led to multiple appearances in Infinity, Inc

 Jared Stevens differed from the previous Doctor Fate as he was more of a Demon hunter.
-This incarnation didn’t work for the readers and the new Fate series was canceled after almost two years.
-Then, writer Keith Giffen rebooted the character’s origins as part of the DC’s “Weirdoverse” imprint giving Jared a second chance.
-And then, as the new JSA was launched, Jared was killed and a new Doctor Fate appeared, Hector Hall.
+This incarnation didn’t work for the readers, and the new Fate series was canceled after almost two years.
+Then, writer Keith Giffen rebooted the character’s origins as part of DC’s “Weirdoverse” imprint, giving Jared a second chance.
+And then, as the new JSA was launched, Jared was killed, and a new Doctor Fate appeared, Hector Hall.
 He lived some solo adventures but was mostly tied to the JSA, up until his death in the Day of Vengeance limited series in 2005 as part of the lead into the Infinite Crisis.

-In 2007, DC decided to revitalize Doctor Fate by introducing a new incarnation, Kent V. Nelson (the grand-nephew of the original Doctor Fate), that was not rooted in the same mythology, out with the Lords of Chaos and Order as they were killed during Infinite Crisis.
-Writer Steve Gerber who created this version died and other authors wrote a conclusion for his story.
-The character made a few apparitions after that, but the 2011 New 52 initiative put an end to that era.
+In 2007, DC decided to revitalize Doctor Fate by introducing a new incarnation, Kent V. Nelson (the grand-nephew of the original Doctor Fate), that was not rooted in the same mythology, out with the Lords of Chaos and Order, as they were killed during Infinite Crisis.
+Writer Steve Gerber, who created this version, died, and other authors wrote a conclusion for his story.
+The character made a few appearances after that, but the 2011 New 52 initiative put an end to that era.

 Doctor Fate Reading Order